 La Jolla Playhouse is also pleased to partner with schools and teachers to develop specialized workshops and residency programs for the classroom.
 Our teaching artists provide multi-level instruction in stage combat, storytelling, play development, movement and other theatre techniques.
 Requests for workshops and residency programs are welcomed.

-If you are interested in hosting La Jolla Playhouse in your school, please contact Julia Cuppy, Associate Director of Education & Outreach, at (858) 550-1070 x103 or [email protected].
+If you are interested in hosting La Jolla Playhouse in your school, please contact Julia Cuppy, Director of Education & Outreach, at (858) 550-1070 x103 or [email protected].